singhxayush/Multithreaded-Proxy-Server-With-Cache-and-Redis-Queue/README.md

    Replace `localhost:8080` with the appropriate host and port if you're not using the default, and replace the example URL with your desired destination.

-Is there anything else you'd like me to add or modify in these instructions?

 ## Directory Structure

     .